Historic Winchester City Walk

 Directly in front of Abbey House, on a traffic island in the middle of Broadway, stands the statue of Alfred the Great, holding his sword aloft (point down), and looking terribly stern.
 The statue stands near the old East gate entrance to the city and was sculpted by Hamo Thornycroft in 1899 to mark 1,000 years from Alfred's death. (it was actually erected two years later in 1901).

 We crossed the street under Alfred's gaze and investigated St John's Hospital and Chapel.
 The whitewashed Georgian facade of the house (the large sign over the door proclaims it to be St John's House) hides ancient underpinning; an almshouse was founded here in AD 935 by St Brinstan, making St John's Hospital arguably the oldest charity in the country.

 The kitchen vaults may have been part of the original Saxon almshouse.
 In 1289 it was refounded by John le Devenish and it still provides charity for the needy.
 Beside the main house is a small medieval chapel, established in 1400 by a descendent of Le Devenish, another John Devenish.
 Through a wrought-iron gate beside the chapel, you can see a small row of red-brick almshouses, built in 1856.
 There are further almshouses across Broadway on the south side of the street.

 That's where we headed next, our weary feet wending their way back towards the river and the lure of our parked car.

-Now, I don't for a moment suggest you recreate the entire walk we took step for step; it was a long, long day, with lots of walking.
-But hopefully you can choose the bits of our walk that appeal to you most and cobble together your own city walk of historic Winchester.
+Now, I don't for a moment suggest you recreate our entire walk step for step; it was a long, long day, with lots of walking.
+But hopefully, you can choose the bits of our walk that appeal to you most and cobble together your own city walk of historic Winchester.
 There's just so much to see that you could putter along for days and see something new and interesting (or, in my case, something 'old' and interesting) every day.